Quick Answer

 The INEOS Grenadier ships with longitudinal roof rails — front-to-back bars running along each side of the roofline.
 It does not ship with crossbars.
 This is a deliberate design choice: INEOS provides the mounting infrastructure and lets you choose your own crossbar or rack system.

-The Grenadier's roof has factory threaded mounting points (rivet nuts) built into the roof structure.
-These are load-bearing attachment points engineered to handle significant force.
-The roof also has traditional rain gutters — raised channels along each side — which some crossbar systems clamp to instead of using the factory mounting points.
+The Grenadier's roof rails terminate in factory rail attachment points built into the roof structure.
+These are the load-bearing pickup points the OEM crossbar system uses, and they're what well-engineered aftermarket crossbars also bolt to.
+The roof also has traditional rain gutters — raised channels along each side — which some universal crossbar systems clamp to instead of using the factory rail attachments.

 Roof Load Ratings by Variant